Terror in Cleveland: kidnapped and abused three young people in a basement for 10 years

 On May 6, 2013, after about a decade in hell, the trio of abductees managed to be rescued by the Cleveland Police.
 The three of them were already determined to get out of their kidnapping once and for all.

-Amanda recounted that she saw an opportunity to ask anyone for help while her captor was away from home: “I tried to open the door, that green door, and there was the padlock but there was a gap just where my arm could fit through and I started waving it around like crazy yelling: ‘Somebody help me please!’”
+Amanda recounted that she saw an opportunity to ask anyone for help while her captor was away from home: “I tried to open the door, that green door, and there was the padlock, but there was a gap just where my arm could fit through and I started waving it around like crazy screaming: ‘Somebody help me please!’”

 Fortunately, a neighbor in the area was nearby, named Charles Ramsey, who called the Police after the calls for help.